vivid-inc/ash-ra-template/clj-art/README.md

 `clj-art` is a Clojure `deps.edn` tool for rendering [Ash Ra Template](https://github.com/vivid-inc/ash-ra-template) `.art` templates.

-Provided file or directory tree paths containing Ash Ra .art template files and an output dir, this Clojure tool renders the ART templates to the output dir, preserving relative sub-paths.

 ## Quick Start

 Create an alias in your project `deps.edn` or personal `~/.clojure/deps.edn` map:
 ```edn